- Summer Camps for Pre-College Students

 The Girls in Science and Engineering (GISE) camp is an exciting one-week, day program for students who will complete the 7th or 8th grade in June 2018.

-Our campers are chaperoned in groups of 15-20 with 2-3 University of Michigan student chaperones per group.
 Students will meet women scientists and engineers and other students, like themselves, with interests in science, math and engineering.
 Campers will have lots of fun exploring the University of Michigan campus in Ann Arbor.

 GISE is sponsored by the University of Michigan, Women in Science and Engineering (WISE) Program in cooperation with the College of Literature, Science and the Arts, the College of Engineering, and the UM Medical School.

 No. We're sorry!
 We would love to have them but we are stretched as far as we possibly can stretch.
 And we are confident we will fill to capacity by our deadline.
 (Why not offer an additional week?
 Too difficult to get rooms, labs, graduate student and faculty instructors)

 GISE costs $450 for a five-day session.
 This tuition includes five full days of program activities from 8:30 AM - 4:30 PM.
 Lunch is not provided.
 Students should bring a bag lunch every day.
 All instructional costs, supplies, and equipment are included.